demostanis/hubtodate/index.md

 HubToDate
 =========

-Welcome to HubToDate's website.
+Welcome to **HubToDate's website**.
 It still is a work in progress.
-You may find more information in the [GitHub repository](https://github.com/demostanis/hubtodate).
+It basically fetches and updates repositories from GitHub with the help of user pre-defined rules stored in `/usr/share/hubtodate/rules`.

+If you want to check the source code, [it is hosted on GitHub](https://github.com/demostanis/hubtodate).
+There is also a nice README explaining *why* you probably should use HubToDate.
+This website focuses on *how* to use it.

 Index of unfinished documentation
 ---------------------------------